A counterexample to the $\phi$-dimension conjecture: Introduction

 \subsection{Our Counterexample}

 We fix for the remainder of this paper an arbitrary field $K$.
-For example, we could take $K = \C$.
-Let $A = KQ/\rad^2 KQ$ and $A_3^{CT} = KC_3/\rad^2 KC_3$, where $Q$ and $C_3$ are the quivers shown below.
+For example, we could take $K = \mathbb{C}$.
+Let $A = KQ/\mathsf{rad}^2 KQ$ and $A_3^{CT} = KC_3/\mathsf{rad}^2 KC_3$, where $Q$ and $C_3$ are the quivers shown below.

 That is, $A$ and $A_3^{CT}$ are the quotients of the path algebras (over $K$) of these quivers modulo the relations that the composition of any two arrows is zero.
 Readers unfamiliar with path algebras and their quotients are referred to \cite[Chapter II, III]{assem_elements}.
-For emphasis, we restate the following result of Lanzilotta-Mata.